Meous/Udacity-Bikeshare-Project/README.md

 counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

+### Files or Dataset used
+Three city dataset files were used and they are listed below:

+* chicago.csv
+* new_york_city.csv
+* washington.csv